Yeroshin/YES_MusicPlayer/README.md

 The app has a few screens located in multiple feature modules:

-- Player screen - displays information about current track and contains buttons to control playback
+- Player screen - displays information about current track and contains buttons to control playback (Work in Progress)
-- Playlist screen - displays information about tracks in a playlist contains buttons to contains buttons for calling dialogs for loading tracks into a playlist and managing playlists
+- Playlist screen - displays information about tracks in a playlist contains buttons to contains (Work in Progress) buttons for calling dialogs for loading tracks into a playlist and managing playlists (Work in Progress)
 - Equalizer screen - empty (Work in Progress)
 - AlarmClock screen - empty (Work in Progress)
+- TrackDialogFeature - dialog for adding selected media to playlist
   <br/><br/>

 <p>